jadenbertino/fal-bundle-manager/README.md

 ./api/scripts/start.sh
 ```

-The server will run on http://localhost:8000
+The server will auto-install dependencies and run on http://localhost:8000

 ### 2. Install the CLI